-What You Need to Know about Pennsylvania’s New Clean Slate Law
+What You Need to Know about Pennsylvania’s Clean Slate Law

-The government of Pennsylvania just made it easier to put your criminal past behind you.
 Pennsylvania’s clean slate law, also known as Act 56, was approved by the Governor on June 28, 2018, after passing through the legislature with almost unanimous bipartisan support.
-The law creates an automated process for record sealing, and widens the range of eligible offenses.
-When a record is sealed, it can only be accessed by a restricted number of government agencies.
-This will effectively remove many criminal records from the view of employers, making it much easier for ex-offenders to find a job.
+The law created an automated process for record sealing, and widens the range of eligible offenses.

 At Czekaj Law, LLC, our priority is to help our clients avoid criminal convictions.
 In cases where a client does end up with a conviction, we make every effort to limit the consequences of having this blemish on their record.
-Usually, this is achieved by requesting the sealing or expungement of your record.
-In some cases, seeking a pardon may be the best option.
 If you’re interested in cleaning up your record, call us today at (717) 275-9770, or reach out via the online form to schedule a free situation with one of our Pennsylvania criminal defense lawyers.

 The clean slate law expands access to the process of sealing criminal records.
 When a record is sealed, it is removed from public view.
 Only law enforcement agencies and courts will be able to access your criminal record to conduct in-depth background checks, investigating, and prosecuting crimes.
 This means that most members of the public will no longer be able to see if you have a criminal record.
 Sealing is not to be confused with expungement, which is when the court destroys your criminal record, removing all traces of your criminal past.